 4. Caving–Go caving with experienced activity providers – find out more here.

 For the Family

-The Old Railway Line Garden Centre– holds regular ‘Wild Wednesday’ events to keep the children entertained, with’Our Solar System’ Wild Wednesday coming up on Wednesday 31st August.
-Theres a Farm and gift shop for all your needs, as well as a large cafe serving delicous food daily!
+6. The Old Railway Line Garden Centre– holds regular ‘Wild Wednesday’ events to keep the children entertained, .
+There is a Farm and gift shop for all your needs, as well as a large cafe serving delicious food daily!

 7. Brynich Play Barn- The Play Barn at Brynich is an award-winning indoor soft play centre on the edge of Brecon.
 They also have a café that offers delicious meals, snacks and drinks.
 The Play Barn at Brynich is open Wednesday to Sunday during term time.Adventure, exercise and stimulation in a safe and indoor environment!